 - Join Us!
 We need generous advocates willing to use their time, imagination, influence and passion to promote monarch conservation.
 Continued financial contributions to the Monarch Joint Venture will help monarchs take flight across the country through the implementation of rigorous conservation strategies that bring varied strengths, tools, and land management opportunities to the table through the MJV partnership.
 We advance monarch conservation in the U.S., and dedicate our time, energy and funds accordingly.
 Every penny (or million) counts!
 Interested in donating to monarch conservation?
 Contact Wendy Caldwell for information about corporate sponsorship, or visit our donate page to make an individual contribution today.
 For more local impact, sponsor habitats or events that drive more conservation actions in your community.

 Opportunities and Considerations

 Site preparation is an essential step in habitat creation.
 It is important to carefully select native nectar and milkweed plants for use.
 The Xerces Society has developed recommended nectar plants lists and the MJV Milkweed Guide shows recommended native species.

-Establishing a long term maintenance plan is essential for the longevity of a habitat restoration project.
-While habitat does not require much maintenance from year to year, having a plan in place to determine who will be responsible for maintenance is important.
+Establishing a long-term maintenance plan is essential for the longevity of a habitat restoration project.
+While habitat may not require much maintenance from year to year, having a plan in place to determine who will be responsible for maintenance is important.
 This should include a training program for new employees or volunteers.

-You can reduce your land care costs, remove threats to pollinators, and support the pesticide free landscaping industry by avoiding pesticide related products and fertilizers in land management and switching to Integrated Vegetative Management or Integrated Pest Management.
-Not only does reducing pesticide and fertilizer use help monarchs, it helps your pocket book through fewer landscaping costs, and benefits water quality through less nutrient-filled runoff.
+You can reduce your land care costs and mimimize threats to pollinators by avoiding pesticides and fertilizers in land management and switching to Integrated Vegetative Management or Integrated Pest Management.
+Not only does reducing pesticide and fertilizer use help monarchs and improve water quality through less nutrient-runoff, it helps your pocket book through fewer landscaping costs and adds beauty to your grounds.